newmanix/potter-api-codespace/README.md

-# php-ajax-codespace
+# bond-api-codespace
-A starter repo for building a PHP enabled CodeSpace This is a simple setup for running PHP with AJAX inside GitHub Codespaces.
+A repo to use as a PHP API James Bond Film Web Service CodeSpace Use this to practice consuming a web service via a GitHub Page, etc.

 ## Getting Started